johannschopplich/kirby-punctuation-section/README.md

 # Kirby Punctuation Section

-This plugin provides a simple, **customizable** section for your Kirby project from which your clients can quickly paste punctuation characters into their text or writer fields.
+This plugin provides a simple, **customizable** section for your Kirby project from which your customers can quickly add punctuation to their text or writer fields.

-Label translations are supported as well.
-See [usage](#usage) below.
+By default, clicking one of the punctuation buttons will insert the character at the current cursor position of a text or writer field.

+## Features

+- ♟️ Collect your favourite punctuation characters
+- 🪡 Insert characters at the current cursor position
+- 🖊️ Optionally paste characters to your clipboard
+- 🌐 Fully Translatable

 ## Requirements